-Indeed, the central concern of the early conversations of the African American Knowledge Transfer Summit, as the name suggests, was the effective transfer of knowledge from one generation to the next.
+Indeed, the central concern of the early conversations of the African American Knowledge Transfer Summit (2007), as the name suggests, was the effective transfer of knowledge from one generation to the next.
 But as the conversations evolved, it became increasingly clear that the issue was broader than simple transfer of knowledge.
 It also involved developing protocols to facilitate the transfer; the timely transfer of positions by senior leaders in the spirit and interest of intergenerational leadership, continuity and cooperation; and the transfer of relational networks built over time by senior leaders as a source of strength, resources, influence and enhanced effectiveness.

 Black leadership having defined itself in the dignity-affirming, life-enhancing, and struggle-requiring ways of our ancestors, still must prove itself in practice.
 And this is done especially by identifying and dealing successfully with a series of interlocking issues which problematize as well as promote quality leadership for our people.
-These include. as noted above. intergenerational cooperation as well as creating common agendas and united fronts to develop and pursue them; developing ways of preventing and resolving conflict and of healing wounds and rifts that come from conflict; avoiding confusing class interests with mass interests; and building necessary coalitions and alliances from a position of power and equality without ethnic self-concealment, i.e., a senseless sacrifice of communal identity and interests.
+These include, as noted above, intergenerational cooperation as well as creating common agendas and united fronts to develop and pursue them; developing ways of preventing and resolving conflict and of healing wounds and rifts that come from conflict; avoiding confusing class interests with mass interests; and building necessary coalitions and alliances from a position of power and equality without ethnic self-concealment, i.e., a senseless sacrifice of communal identity and interests.

-Black leadership is also confronted with challenge to reaffirm the the rightfulness and requirement of the activist tradition, to reinforce and expand it and pose it as it is indispensable to any real practice of leadership.
-This challenge is clearly made more difficult by changing circumstances including, the dispersal of the Black community and thus the progressive erosion of the communal context and base necessary for building maximum political economic strength and shaping a shared vision and values and collective vocation.
-And it also is made difficult by a wrongful reading by some emerging leaders that the age of activism and the political education, mobilization, organization and confrontation it requires is over and we are in a new age of negotiating and concession.
+Black leadership is also confronted with the challenge to reaffirm the rightfulness and requirement of the activist tradition, to reinforce and expand it and pose it as it is indispensable to any real practice of leadership.
+This challenge is clearly made more difficult by changing circumstances the dispersal of the Black including, community and thus the progressive erosion of the communal context and base necessary for building maximum political and economic strength and shaping a shared vision and values and collective vocation.
+And it also is made difficult by a wrongful reading by some emerging leaders that the age of activism and the political education. mobilization. organization and confrontation it requires is over and we are in a new age of negotiating and concession, not needing the self-conscious and organized support of our people.

 Finally, optimal leadership requires a community of leaders bound by a covenant of commitment and cooperation which offers a shared vision of mission, meaning and struggle.
 Such a covenant would also posit common goals, reaffirm commitment to our people and respect for each other as fellow leaders, and outline principles and practice by which we work together, operate, pursue projects of common ground, and rebuild our movement as a collective vocation.
-It is with such a community of leadership that a new generation of leaders would be nurtured and supported, and the tradition of leadership excellence can be shaped and transmitted in the interest of our people and the world.
+And this covenant among ourselves would be a morally binding agreement of mutual respect, mutual benefit and shared sacrifice, work and struggle.
+It is with such a community of leadership that a new generation of leaders would be nurtured and supported, and the tradition of leadership excellence can be shaped and transmitted in the ongoing interest of our people and the world.